 Numerous paved and unpaved hiking trails stretch throughout the park, connecting other fun areas, including the Crooked House Playground and the Rhododendron and Rose Gardens.
 Athletics within this urban natural space include four lighted tennis courts and a softball field with bleachers available for rent.

 The Bush House Museum is also onsite, offering a unique look into the influential life of Asahel Bush, a founding editor of the Oregon Statesman.
 Free guided tours are offered of this historic home Thursday through Saturday in the afternoon, with tickets available at the nearby renovated Bush Barn Art Center.

 Address: 890 Mission Street Southeast, Salem, Oregon

-Across the street from the Oregon State Capitol, Willamette University was founded in 1842 as the first university established in the Western United States.
-This long-standing legacy rings from the campus of Willamette University, and the progressive coursework focuses on sustainability and civic engagement.
+Willamette University was founded in 1842 as the first university established in the Western United States.
+Its gorgeous campus is across the street from the Oregon State Capitol, where its long-standing legacy rings from its brick buildings and landscaped lawns.

 Address: 900 State Street, Salem, Oregon

 Cascades Gateway Park is a bit of a hidden gem.
 This 100-acre park is on the city's southeast side near Interstate 5, about three miles away from the hustle and bustle of downtown.
 It's a great place to beat the summer heat or enjoy the changing seasons.